Sitecore/Sitecore.Pathfinder/README.md

 ![Command Line Help](docs/img/CommandLineHelp.PNG)

 ### Open source
-Pathfinder is open source and you can freely make changes.
-To do so, clone the project from [GitHub](https://github.com/JakobChristensen/Sitecore.Pathfinder), and copy the following assemblies to the /components directory.
+Pathfinder is open source and you are free to make changes.

 Also see [How to contribute](CONTRIBUTING.md).